Medical Marijuana for Crohn's Disease in Florida

 Crohn's Disease is a chronic inflammatory bowel disease (IBD) that can affect any part of the gastrointestinal tract, though it most commonly involves the colon and ileum.
 It causes ulcers in the intestinal lining, resulting in chronic diarrhea (sometimes with blood), severe abdominal pain and cramping, weight loss, fatigue, fever, and malnutrition.
 The disease follows unpredictable cycles of remission and flare-ups — sometimes going quiet for extended periods before returning with full force.

-Crohn's is thought to be an autoimmune disorder where the body attacks its own healthy intestinal tissues.
 Common medical treatments mostly involve steroids and immunosuppressive drugs, which carry significant long-term side effects and cannot be used indefinitely without posing serious health risks.
-Newer biologic drugs offer more relief but can also have severe side effects.
-For many patients, conventional treatments provide only limited symptom control.
+Newer biologic drugs like Remicade and Humira offer more targeted treatment but can cost $30,000–$50,000 per year and still fail to achieve remission in many patients.
+For many Crohn's patients, conventional treatments provide only limited symptom control, making alternative approaches critically important for quality of life.

 How Medical Cannabis May Help